MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/02/devtools.md

 ![In the Event Log, the selected Activity event has a green box that represents a Painting event, and now a tooltip explicitly says "Painting".](../../media/2022/02/activity-event-tooltip.png)

-For more info on recording a performance profile, see [Record runtime performance](../../../evaluate-performance/reference.md#record-runtime-performance).
+For more information on recording a performance profile, see [Record runtime performance](../../../evaluate-performance/reference.md#record-runtime-performance).

 <!-- ====================================================================== -->